dleninja/deep-learning-multiclass/README.md

 <sub> Example of a convolutional neural network.
 [Image source](https://www.run.ai/guides/deep-learning-for-computer-vision/deep-convolutional-neural-networks)</sub>

-To train a classifier into one of the three types, it is important to specify the type of ground truth data.
+The second step after the network design is to specify the type of ground truth data.
+The ground truth will match the number of neurons.
+Example of the different types of classification and corresponding ground truth is illustrated in the following section.

 For instance in the binary classification, the desired output could be a vector with two elements, where each element is equal to 1 or 0.
 If one element is equal to 1, the other is equal to 0.
 > Example: